 Maintaining test security and test integrity is critical.
 Students and teachers need to understand test protocols and the ramifications of not following testing procedures.
-Continuing to allow flexibility in the scheduling of the EOCT is dependent upon the cooperation of everyone involved in the testing process.
+Allowing flexibility in the scheduling of the EOCT, to meet the variety of school schedules that exist, is dependent upon everyone involved in the administration protecting the integrity of the program.
 Each test booklet is divided into two sections, each section consisting of multiple-choice questions.
 Total administration time for the tests is 90-120 minutes.
 Additional time is required for disseminating materials, completing forms, and other test protocols.
 Suggested schedules for administration are provided in the test coordinator manual.
 Note: Students may not complete a portion of a section and then complete the remainder of the section later in the day or the next day.
 This will result in an invalidation of the test.
 For example, if a student becomes ill during Section I and does not complete that section, the student may not complete the remainder of the Section I upon return to school.
 Students may complete Sections I and II in day one or Section I in day one and Section II in day two.